FaranGreens/interview_questions/JS.md

 Regular Expressions

-What is Hositing and Shadowing
+What is Hoisting and Shadowing

 Diff between var, let and Const